-In addition to these statistical studies, which support the conclusions in Granitto et al. (2000), we have also investigated the possibility of avoiding color features in the identification problem.
-For this, we improved the Bayesian and ANN methodologies by boosting them via the AdaBoost.M1 algorithm.
-The purposes here were simplifying operating conditions (illumination control) and reducing the cost of a potential commercial system based on the current development.
-The boosted classifiers developed on gray-tone features (morphology and texture) were not able to achieve the same performance reached by using color characteristics of the seeds.
-Notwithstanding this, the best result reported in Table 5 of approximately 94% of accuracy at first option, and the 98.8% within three options quoted at the end of the previous section, might well be acceptable in commercial applications.
+We have investigated the possibility of avoiding color features in the weed seed identification problem.
+For this, we improved the Bayesian and ANN methodologies previously used in [11,12] by boosting them via the AdaBoost.M1 algorithm.
+The purposes of this work were simplifying operating conditions (illumination control) and reducing the cost of a potential commercial system based on the current development.
+The boosted classifiers based on gray-tone features (morphology and texture) were not able to achieve the same performance reached by the standard ones using color characteristics of the seeds.
+Notwithstanding this, the best result reported in Table 3 (94% of accuracy at first option and 98.9% of accuracy within three options) might well be acceptable in commercial applications.

 For the number of species considered in this study, the preprocessing of images and the careful selection of measured features reduced considerably the complexity of the classification problem.
-However, one might expect this problem to become more demanding for databases containing several hundreds of species, as required in some applications.
-In such a case, the improvement of base classifiers via boosting might be more important.
+However, one would expect this problem to become more demanding for databases containing several hundreds of species, as required in some applications.
+In such cases, the improvement of base classifiers via boosting might become more important.
 Work in this direction requires the lengthy acquisition of an extended database, which is currently in progress.